TheChymera/chymeric_tutorials/source/_posts/2014-04-03-rpi-chr-paper-case.markdown

 Here are a couple of shots of the Chymeric Paper Case in action.
 You will note the absence of vent etchings;
 while our case blueprint provides them for people thus inclined, we have yet to run into trouble because of their absence.
-In fact, the Pi is designed from elements made to be encased in objects such as mobile phones, with no air flow whatsoever (check out [this forum thread](http://www.raspberrypi.org/forums/viewtopic.php?f=40&t=49340) for more information).
+In fact, the Pi is designed from elements made to function with no air flow whatsoever (check out [this forum thread](http://www.raspberrypi.org/forums/viewtopic.php?f=40&t=49340) for more information).

 ##Tips & Tricks